-HIGH IMPACT ACTIONS
+HIGH IMPACT ACTIONS:

-- Expand and promote the program to provide free pre-audit for energy audits - Develop education strategy on weatherization and electric heat pumps including current incentives and tax rebates - Create an energy revolving loan fund for community members to make weatherization and heat pump upgrades.
-Seed with grant funding or excess revenue or establish a "Penny for climate change" tax a new tax with designated purpose. - Implement an ordinance requiring new buildings to have 85% of heating come from renewable sources. - Increase electric capacity in existing structures to allow 200-amp capacity for heat pumps and electric vehicle plug in.
+- Expand and promote the program to provide free pre-audit for energy audits - Develop education strategy on weatherization and electric heat pumps including current incentives and tax rebates - Implement an ordinance requiring new buildings to have 85% of heating come from renewable sources. - Increase electric capacity in existing structures to allow 200-amp capacity for heat pumps and electric vehicle plug in.